 Through the generosity of a religious order long committed to Holyoke, everyone can now experience a unique floodplain forest and a riverside working farm with strong ties to urban residents.

-Generously donated by the Sisters of Providence, Land of Providence reservation provides farmland to Trustees partner Nuestras Raices (“Our Roots”), a local nonprofit organization that promotes urban agriculture and cultural pride among Latinos and other immigrant populations.
-Dozens of local residents, from master farmers to youth groups, farm the land and raise livestock, not only feeding their families but providing fresh, local food to the community as well.
+A fertile, 25-acre oasis generously donated by the Sisters of Providence, Land of Providence provides farmland to Trustees partner Nuestras Raices (“Our Roots”), a local nonprofit organization that promotes urban agriculture and cultural pride among immigrant populations.
+Dozens of local residents, from master farmers to youth groups, farm the land and raise livestock—not only feeding their families but providing fresh, local food to the community as well.

 Public restrooms (open seasonally) nearby only!